Riding the Bus with My Sister: Cast

+Production

+In May 2004, it was announced Anjelica Huston would direct an adaptation of the book Riding the Bus with My Sister.

 Reception

-Unlike the book, the film received negative reviews.
+Unlike the book which received positive reviews, the film received negative reviews.
 O'Donnell's performance as Beth has been criticized for being "over the top."
-Howard Stern, Variety, and Opie and Anthony all commented that O'Donnell sounded like Pee-Wee Herman.
+Howard Stern, Variety, Opie and Anthony, and the Pittsburgh Post-Gazette all commented that O'Donnell sounded like Pee-wee Herman.

+Despite the negative reviews, Riding the Bus with My Sister was a ratings success with 15 million viewers and a 3.5/8 share.

 Simon said of the movie: "It's a poignant, moving, and powerful film.
 It also portrays both characters, as well as the struggles of the special sibling relationship, in a more realistic way than we usually get to see in film, and presents bus drivers as the everyday heroes that I now know them to be.
 In addition, the movie highlights some of the main themes from my book: Beth's right to live her life by her own choices, the importance of public transportation for a fully independent life, the essential need for friendships in the community, and the challenges and rewards of the sibling bond."

 Awards

 In 2006 the film was nominated for a Young Artist Award for Best Family Television Movie or Special.